-Core elements Description Inabata Group response Sustainability issues, including climate change, are deliberated and examined at the Sustainability Committee, which is chaired by the president.
-Disclose the All directors participate in the Sustainability Committee, thereby serving the organization's Board of Directors' oversight function through the committee.
-Governance governance around The Regulations of the Board of Directors require the director in charge of climate-related risks sustainability to report to the Board of Directors on the status of initiatives to and opportunities. address sustainability issues.
+Core elements Description Inabata Group response Governance Disclose the organization's governance around climate-related risks and opportunities.
+Sustainability issues, including climate change, are deliberated and examined at the Sustainability Committee, which is chaired by the president.
+All directors participate in the Sustainability Committee, thereby serving the Board of Directors' oversight function through the committee.
+The Regulations of the Board of Directors require the director in charge of sustainability to report to the Board of Directors on the status of initiatives to address sustainability issues.
 The content of deliberations and examinations at the Sustainability Committee is also reported appropriately to and overseen by the Board of Directors as part of the abovementioned process.
+Strategy Disclose the impacts of climate- related risks and opportunities on the organization's businesses, strategy, and financial planning.
 Regarding the 4°C scenario, whereas the Group's bases in Japan and overseas are assumed to suffer damage due to intensifying extreme weather events, the risk is not estimated to be so great as to significantly impact business operations.
-In terms of opportunities, demand for products adapted to rising temperatures Disclose the and changing weather patterns is expected to increase.
-Accordingly, it is impacts of climate- concluded that the Group will be able to maintain its resilience. related risks and Regarding the 1.5°C scenario, we identified the increase in operating costs Strategy opportunities on the due to introduction of carbon pricing and steep rises in the price of electricity as Strategy organization's a risk.
-However, the risk is projected to be more than offset by gaining revenue businesses, strategy, opportunities from future growth in technologies and products that contribute to and financial low-carbon economy and reduced environmental impact. planning.
+In terms of opportunities, demand for products adapted to rising temperatures and changing weather patterns is expected to increase.
+Accordingly, it is concluded that the Group will be able to maintain its resilience.
+Regarding the 1.5°C scenario, we identified the increase in operating costs due to the introduction of carbon pricing and steep rises in the price of electricity as a risk.
+However, the risk is projected to be more than offset by gaining revenue opportunities from future growth in technologies and products that contribute to low-carbon economy and reduced environmental impact.
 We have reaffirmed that the growth strategy of expanding our environment- related business set out in the New Challenge 2026 medium-term management plan and the strategy to contribute to the global environment through business specified in the Sustainability Medium-term Plan 2026 will have a great impact on our growth in the decarbonized society of the future.
-The Inabata Group's Sustainability Committee manages climate-related risks.
-Disclose how the The committee deliberates risks identified and examined from both qualitative organization and quantitative perspectives based on scenario analysis.
-This is reported to and Risk identifies, assesses, overseen by the Board of Directors as necessary.
-Management and manages The Board of Directors oversees Group-wide risks of high importance in an climate-related integrated manner, taking into account reports from the Sustainability risks.
-Committee as well as other risks reported by the Risk Management Office, the Financial Management Office, the Compliance Committee, and other units.
+Risk Management Disclose how the organization identifies, assesses, and manages climate-related risks.
+The Inabata Group's Sustainability Committee manages climate-related risks and opportunities.
+The committee differentiates, assesses, and manages risks and opportunities identified and examined from both qualitative and quantitative perspectives based on scenario analysis and other means.
+This is reported to and overseen by the Board of Directors as necessary.
+The Board of Directors oversees Group-wide risks of high importance in an integrated manner, taking into account reports from the Sustainability Committee as well as other risks reported by the Risk Management Office, the Financial Management Office, the Compliance Committee, and other units.
+3. Governance